PennyLaneAI/pennylane/doc/introduction/optimizers.rst

 ==========

 Optimizers are objects which can be used to automatically update the parameters of a quantum or hybrid machine learning model.
-The Optimizers you should use are dependent on your choice of classical interface (NumPy, PyTorch, and TensorFlow), and are available from different access points.
+The optimizers you should use are dependent on your choice of classical interface (NumPy, PyTorch, and TensorFlow), and are available from different access points.

-Regardless of their origin, all Optimizers provide the same core functionality, and PennyLane is fully compatible with all of them.
+Regardless of their origin, all optimizers provide the same core functionality, and PennyLane is fully compatible with all of them.

 NumPy Interface
 ^^^^^^^^^^^^^^^

-When using the standard NumPy interface, PennyLane offers some built-in Optimizers.
+When using the standard NumPy interface, PennyLane offers some built-in optimizers.
 Some of these are specific to quantum optimization, such as the :mod:`~.QNGOptimizer`.

 :html:`<div class="summary-table">`